surifirstpin/biplus_documentation/docs/FirstPin website.md

 It Provides Flexibility Of Getting Connected To Data From Desktop, Tablet And Mobile Devices Where Ever You Are.

-# W  AcuBi
+# Why  AcuBi

- It Is Business Analytical Tool That Provides A Standard Insights Throughout The Organization And Streamline The Process By Providing An Ability To Use Live Data By Predicting Needs Of The Business.
+ AcuBi is a Business Analytical Tool That Provides A Standard Insights Throughout The Organization And Streamline The Process By Providing An Ability To Use Live Data By Predicting Needs Of The Business.

 # HIGH QUALITY DATA ANALYTICS AND REPORTING FOR ALL